Methodology

 The 8 Signals

-Signal 1: Execution Consistency
+Signal 1: Execution Consistencyupdated quarterly

 Did the company actually spend money buying back stock in 3+ of the last 4 quarters?

-Signal 2: Execution Acceleration
+Signal 2: Execution Accelerationupdated quarterly

 Is the most recent quarter's buyback spend more than 15% above the trailing average?

-Signal 3: Buyback vs FCF
+Signal 3: Buyback vs FCFupdated quarterly

 What percentage of free cash flow is going to buybacks?
-Bull: 30-80%.
-Bear: <10% or >80%.
+Bull: 30%+.
+Bear: negative FCF or no buybacks.

-Signal 4: Buyback Intensity
+Signal 4: Buyback Intensityupdated quarterly

 How fast are they shrinking the float?
 Bull: 2%+ annually.
 Bear: under 0.5%.

-Signal 5: Insider Buying
+Signal 5: Insider Buyingupdated daily

 Are officers and directors buying stock with their own money on the open market?

-Signal 6: Insider-Buyback Convergence
+Signal 6: Insider-Buyback Convergenceupdated daily

-Signal 7: Insider Net Direction
+Signal 7: Insider Net Directionupdated daily

-Signal 8: Red Flag
+Signal 8: Red Flagupdated quarterly

 Active buyback + insiders net selling 3x+ more than buying.
 Company cash may be supporting price while insiders exit.